Closing the Culture Gap: What Your Employees Want May Not Be What You Deliver

 You’ll need to demonstrate to decision-makers how your new culture initiatives will actually benefit the business.
 This will secure stakeholder buy-in, which you’ll need if you want the budget to actually make cultural improvements.

 The simplest way to make your case is to take a snapshot of some key metrics at the outset.
 This will establish a baseline to work from.
-Some key metrics to consider tracking:
+Some key metrics on jobs data to consider tracking:

 - Staff turnover/retention rate